Abie2023/Onliine-Food-Ordering-WebApp/README.md

 - **src/routers**: Contains Express routers for defining API routes and endpoints.
 - **server.js**: Entry point for the backend server, where the server is initialized and started.

+### Use Case
+The project is not an end-to-end software, it is limited to be a food ordering web-app with some data analysis insights!